Geoff-Swan/StixEnv-dev/README.md

 # StixEnv:
 ### A lightweight, beautiful environment:
-Ultimately, the goal is a spin on the 'suckless experience'; a slick set of tools that aims for something just a bit more special than the average DWM 'rice' while preserving that which makes suckless software great: simplicity, clarity, and frugality. _We are not there yet - not even close -_ and if you want a slick-looking DWM without the work, there's [chadwm](https://github.com/siduck/chadwm/).
-It's better than this may ever get.

 ![alt text](screenshots/typical_usage.png)
 _The Stix Environment uses the pure, built-in dwm bar with some custom hacks.
 Slstatus provides the statusbar itself and status2d adds a splash of colour_

+The ultimate goal of the Stix Environment is to end up a slick new spin on the 'suckless experience' that aims for something just a bit more special than the average DWM 'rice' while preserving that which makes suckless software great: simplicity, clarity, and frugality. _We are not there yet - not even close -_ and if you want a slick-looking DWM without the work, there's [chadwm](https://github.com/siduck/chadwm/).
+It's better than this may ever get.

 ### (Basically just Geoff Swan's DWM environment; the suckless suite with a few patches [some custom, some not] for looks and feels)